cruidin/white-duck-is-back/README.md

 This is not technically a testing issue but while doing one of the last tests before submitting this project, I noticed that the `second_round()` function wans't running properly because the part of the code responsible for limiting the score to 3 was missing.
 This was possibly due to a problem I had with Gitpod in which a considerable part of my code had gone missing.
 Happily, I had pushed my code to Github earlier on so it looks like I was able to retrieve most of my most up to date work.
 As advised by Jim Morel on a Gitpod post on Slack (seems like I’m not the first person affected by this problem), I started a new workspace.
 Unfortunately, the new workspace also had a problem so I had to start a third one.
 Anyway, it's possible that the disappearance of that part of the code was caused by the confusion of having to deal with this problem.

+*Pauses*

+I ran my code every day multiple times to make sure that the timing of the lines when displayed where flowing harmonically.
+Some pauses are longer than others to ensure that user is able to read line by line.

 ### Validator

 Passed the pep8online validator

 ### Bugs

+All problems have been cleared

+*trailing whitespace*

 *expected two blank lines pep8*